Skip to Content

 Accessories Commands

-Accessories are stateful services (databases, caches, etc.) with a separate lifecycle from your main app.
-See Accessories Configuration for setup details.
+Manage stateful services (databases, caches) with a separate lifecycle.
+Alias: acc.
+See Accessories Configuration for setup.

 List Accessories

-dockflow accessories list <env> dockflow acc ls <env> # Alias
+dockflow accessories list <env> # or: dockflow acc ls <env>

 Accessories Logs